thaumazo/forms/README.md

 # forms
-A library for building forms based on Material UI
+A React library for building forms

 Demonstration code can be found in the app folder.
 To view a preview in next.js run